georgelungu/devops-exercise/README.md

   - **Pipelines Branch:** Used specifically for testing and refining CI/CD pipelines, ensuring that automation processes are robust and efficient.
   - **Packer Branch:** Dedicated to maintaining and updating Packer configurations, allowing for isolated testing and development of VM image creation scripts.
   - **Main Branch:** The production branch where the stable version of the application resides.
 All changes merged into this branch are considered ready for deployment.
+  - **README Branch:** Dedicated to create documentation for the project with general guidelines regarding to installation and useness.

   - This branching strategy ensures that changes are properly isolated and tested in their respective contexts before being integrated into the main codebase.

 ### CodeQL